bimambr/atw/README.md

-# AI Translation Quality Analysis Framework
+# Agentic Translation Workflow

-This repository contains the scripts and methodology for a thesis project analyzing the quality of translations produced by a local Large Language Model (LLM).
+This repository contains the scripts and methodology for a thesis project analysing the quality of translations produced by a local Large Language Model (default: gemma-3n).
 The framework uses a multi-agent, iterative workflow to generate, evaluate, and refine translations, providing a rich dataset for qualitative analysis.

 ## Requirements